Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 - Umbrella insurance offers extra liability coverage beyond standard policies

-- Umbrella coverage costs around $150 annually for a $1 million policy
+- Umbrella coverage costs around $10 per month for a $1 million policy

 Umbrella insurance is a type of extra liability insurance that provides coverage beyond the limits of standard policies like auto, homeowners, or renters insurance.
 It covers claims such as bodily injury, property damage, defamation, slander, and even some incidents that occur abroad.